A student can be anyone who is currently studying or is seeking entry to an educational institution.

 - Ask for reasons why you have been treated differently.

 - Depending on the situation, you can check whether the educational institution has equal opportunity policies and procedures or relevant contact people that you can talk to.

-- If this doesn't work you can contact us and talk to an advisor.
+If this doesn't work you can contact us for advice.
 It may be that you can lodge a complaint.